Hawaghar: a failure in community-building

 Estimated reading time: 4 minutes

-Early to mid-2010s, inspired by Peter Thiel and the “unschooling” concept, I wanted to start a learning space for folks to offer and take unaccredited classes on various skills and topics.
+Early to mid-2010s, inspired by Peter Thiel and the “unschooling” concept, I wanted to start a learning space for folks to offer and take unaccredited classes on different skills and topics.
 I called it Hawaghar.The implementation failed miserably, but important lessons were learned.

 The Inspiration In the early to mid-2010s, the “unschooling” movement was all the rage.
 Inspired by Peter Thiel’s “unschooling” fund, a minor industry of complementary institutions and learning centers marketing themselves as alternatives to regular college education had sprung up like mushrooms.
 It made sense at the time: the internet had opened up a vast trove of freely available educational materials, including syllabuses, homework assignments, and even recorded video lectures from all major educational institutions.
 What more could one need besides a community of like-minded people and a coordinator to hold everyone accountable to their courses?
 I wanted to start a learning space where everyone could offer and take courses, teach life skills, academic content, creative hobbies, and anything in between.
 It would be a place for learning, collaboration, and presentation.
 Think of it as a cross between a community college and a community center, but in Kathmandu, where those institutions didn’t exist.